Azure-Samples/azure-stack-edge-order/README.md

 ---
 title: Create multiple orders in Azure Stack Edge using scripts
-description: Batch-create orders in Azure Stack Edge by starting from scratch or cloning an existing order using Azure PowerShell.
+description: Batch-create orders in Azure Stack Edge by starting from scratch or by cloning an existing order using Azure PowerShell.
 services: databox
 author: v-dalc

 ms.service: databox
 ms.subservice: pod
 ms.topic: sample
-ms.date: 10/19/2020
+ms.date: 10/21/2020
 ms.author: alkohli

 # Customer intent: As an IT admin, I want to quickly create multiple orders in Azure Stack Edge using familiar PowerShell cmdlets.